javascript-tutorial/en.javascript.info/6-async/03-promise-chaining/article.md

 ## Error handling

-Asynchronous actions may sometimes fail: in case of an error the corresponding promises becomes rejected.
+Asynchronous actions may sometimes fail: in case of an error the corresponding promise becomes rejected.
 For instance, `fetch` fails if the remote server is not available.
 We can use `.catch` to handle errors (rejections).

 Promise chaining is great at that aspect.
 When a promise rejects, the control jumps to the closest rejection handler down the chain.
 That's very convenient in practice.